 Seven teenagers, aged between 14 and 18 took part in the event held at VisAbility over the school holidays and all of them had some form of vision impairment.

-The ‘Test Drive a Guide Dog’ (TDGD) workshop offered youngsters an insight on what it is like having a Guide Dog, and get a better understanding of how it could help with their mobility skills and future career opportunities.
+The ‘Test Drive a Guide Dog’ (TDGD) workshop offered youngsters an insight on what it is like having a Guide Dog, and get a better understanding of how it could help with their orientation and mobility skills and future career opportunities.

 Guide Dogs – opening up opportunities

 There are many associated benefits of having a Guide Dog, which goes beyond improving mobility.
 It includes providing greater independence, confidence, companionship, and increased social interaction.

 Three Guide Dog Mobility Instructors led the workshop.
 Topics such as grooming, dog psychology, and ownership responsibilities were all covered.
 The teenagers learnt commands such as ‘sit’, ‘stay’ and ‘heel’ and were able to walk them in their harnesses.